forestafox/synethsizer/README.md

 Intent:

-- Enjoy!
+- Create something I enjoy, that I can share with others!
-- Create something new with this template repo!
+- Create this as a template repo for others to create and share 3D animations online!

-This is a a refactoring / re-creation of a JavaScript [previous project](https://github.com/forestheims/synethsizer-prev) I was working on.
-I decided to learn and utilize some of the "current and modern" web dev libraries I had not explored yet, such as Next.js, Zustand, react-three-fibre, Tailwind, and TypeScript.
+This is a a refactoring / re-creation of a [previous project](https://github.com/forestheims/synethsizer-prev) I was working on in JavaScript, using reacts context hook for state management.

+I decided to learn and utilize some of the "current and modern" web dev frameworks and libraries I had not explored yet, such as Next.js, Zustand, react-three-fibre, Tailwind, and TypeScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>